 We use toothpaste every day, but do we really know how this dental gel was invented?
 When did toothpaste come about?
 Is toothpaste something we came up with in recent years or something we would later take from our ancestors?

 Find out here.

-Toothpaste is believed to have originated six thousand years ago in China, Egypt and in India.
+Toothpaste is believed to have originated six thousand years ago in China, Egypt, and India.

 Related: History of Toothbrushes

-In the present day, toothpaste comes with hydrogen peroxide, baking soda, and fluoride in order to shield the teeth from decay.
-The best toothpaste of today which offers intensive cavity protection has greatly reduced the number of dentures needed in the USA alone.
+Present day, toothpaste often contains hydrogen peroxide, baking soda, and fluoride to protect the teeth from decay.
+The best toothpastes today are the ones that focus on cavity protection.
+As a result, these modern pastes would eventually dramatically reduce the number of dentures needed in the USA alone.

-The development of toothpaste in contemporary era began in the 1800s
+The development of toothpaste in the contemporary era didn’t begin until the 1800s.

-Modern toothpaste was developed in the 2nd half of 20th century
+Modern toothpaste came in the 2nd half of 20th century.